dankamongmen/notcurses/USAGE.md

 // meaningfully set transparency, but it can be mixed into a cascading color.
 // RGB is used if neither default terminal colors nor palette indexing are in
-// play, and fully supports all transparency options. typedef struct cell {
+// play, and fully supports all transparency options. typedef struct nccell {
   // These 32 bits, together with the associated plane's associated egcpool,
-  // completely define this cell's EGC.
+  // completely define this nccell's EGC.
 Unless the EGC requires more than four
   // bytes to encode as UTF-8, it will be inlined here.
 If more than four bytes
   // are required, it will be spilled into the egcpool.
 In either case, there's
   // a NUL-terminated string available without copying, because (1) the egcpool